How To Cook Beets

 How to steam beets

 Steaming beets is an easy way to cook beets.
-It’s also the healthiest way to cook them, so they maintain the most nutrients possible.
 You will need a steamer basket or steamer pot for this method.

 - Add 2 inches of water to a large pot on the stove over high heat and bring the water to a boil.
 Use a knife to trim the stems and greens off of the beets, then scrub the beets clean.
 Add them to a steamer basket above the boiling water on the stove.
 Make sure that the beets do not touch the water.